 Sleep is irrelevant to the true fan.

-You feel honored putting your game face on at 4:00 am due to the time zone change.
+You feel honoured putting your game face on at 4:00 am due to the time zone change.
 You end up weeping more often in a week than you have in six years.
 As you breathlessly wait for the sweet sound of the starting whistle, eyes glued on the television, you get shivers during the national anthem.
 Your lucky jersey nestles comfortably over your skin, briefly reminding you of the past.
-Emotions, only visible to you, have been soaked into its very fibres nervous sweat on the in-seams of the arms from an intense overtime.
+Emotions, only visible to you, have been soaked into its very fibres- nervous sweat on the in-seams of the arms from an intense overtime.
 Dried, tangible sadness of loss, which cascaded down your cheeks, rests peacefully on the chest.
-The frayed cuffs adorned in your team colours, retain your many celebrated “after- goal high fives”.
+The frayed cuffs adorned in your team colours, retain your many celebrated “after-goal high fives”.
 Anticipation and anxiety crease the logo.
-The folds are lined with a small dose of humble.
+The folds are lined with a small dose of humility.

-When the high pitched noise radiates throughout the stadium, signaling the start of it all, you finally exhale.
+When the high-pitched noise radiates throughout the stadium, signalling the start of it all, you finally exhale.